StellarFw/stellar-framework.com/src/guide/websocket.md

 client.on('message', message => { })
 ```

-> Warning: this event occurs every time the client receive a new message, this is a very noisy event.
+> Warning: this event occurs every time the client receives a new message - this is a very noisy event.

 ### Alert